kimburgess/netlinx-common-libraries/README.md

 # Usage

-Simply include the libraries in your project and use at will.
+A convenience include has been provided to simply inclusion off all libraries.
+Ensure that the libraries are placed within a directory in your projects compile path then include them prior to referencing in your project code.

+    include 'netlinx-common-libraries'

+Alternatively, individually specify the library components that you require.
+Any cross include dependencies within the NetLinx Common Libraries are handled internally.

 This project is licensed under the MIT License.
 Feel free to use it, sell it, modify it, re-distribute - basically whatever the hell you like.
 See [LICENSE](https://github.com/KimBurgess/NetLinx-Common-Libraries/blob/master/LICENSE) for more info.